lurioc/holbertonschool-zero_day/0x02-vi/README.md

-this is a readme file to vi exercise
+this is a readme file to vi exercise tan tan